 Reasons For Spotting During Pregnancy

-There are several other reasons why it may occur, and they are completely normal!
+There are several other reasons why it may occur and they are completely normal!
 Read on to save yourself from some stress!
 Note: During pregnancy, you should be closely monitored by your doctor.
 In case of spotting, do not delay and contact your doctor to be reassured.

-Implantation: Your Pregnancy Confirmation
+1. Implantation: Your Pregnancy Confirmation

-This is because the embryo fertilizes right in the middle of a woman’s cycle ( Usually 28 days), and the implantation occurs 10-12 days later.
-However, you can easily distinguish between the two – While regular periods are usually dark red and last for 4-7 days, the implantation bleeding is typically light pink.
-It lasts only for a day or two.
+Spotting or light bleeding, is one of the earliest symptoms of pregnancy.
+It occurs when the embryo is implanted into the wall of the uterus.
+Women often mistake this as periods as it occurs around the time of monthly periods.
+This is because the fertilization of the embryo occurs right in the middle of a woman’s cycle ( Usually 28 days) and the implantation occurs 10-12 days later.
+However, you can easily make out the difference between the two – While regular periods are usually dark red and will last for 4-7 days, the implantation bleeding is usually light pink and lasts only for a day or two.
+There will just be a few spots of light blood, not enough to even fill a sanitary napkin.
+So, the spotting that you are being concerned about might just be a confirmation of your pregnancy!

-- Periods- Yes, It Is A Possibility Too
+2. Periods- Yes, It Is A Possibility Too

 Also Read: Signs Of Miscarriages To Look Out For